Scroll to top

 Your physiotherapist will create a research based plan curated to your specific needs to reduce pain, keep you doing the things you love, and help you feel your best!

 Registered Massage Therapists (RMTs) are health care professionals who specialize in the manipulation of soft tissue to improve physical function and to assist with pain management.
-At Kinetic Living, our RMTs not only provide injury treatment and overall body maintenance, but also utilize abdominal massage, lymphatic drainage, cupping, and Proprioceptive Neuromuscular Facilitation within your treatment.
+At Kinetic Living, our RMTs not only provide injury treatment and overall body maintenance, but also utilize abdominal massage, lymphatic drainage, cupping, and assisted stretch therapy within your treatment.
 Our Registered Massage Therapists work closely with you to create a personalized treatment plan that fits your needs and goals.

 Injury treatment involves assessing and treating musculoskeletal injuries, often in collaboration with our other modality health care practitioners.
 Abdominal massage works to improve digestion and aid in the reduction of stress and tension within the body.
 Lymphatic drainage massage is a massage technique designed to help stimulate the lymphatic system and promote the flow of fluid throughout the body, which can help improve immune function and reduce swelling.
 Body maintenance includes techniques such as trigger point therapy, deep tissue massage, and myofascial release to prevent injuries and to enhance overall physical performance.

 What is cupping?
 Cupping is a technique derived from Traditional Chinese Medicine that is used to alleviate pain, remove toxins from the muscles and tissue, move congested and stagnant blood, loosen muscles, and encourage new blood flow to the area.
 Cupping can help with tight fascia and scar tissue breakdown.
-Read all about cupping on our blog.
+You can read more about cupping on our blog.

-What is PNF?
-Proprioceptive Neuromuscular Facilitation, or PNF, is a stretching technique utilized to increase your range of motion and flexibility.
-PNF increases the length of the muscle, in turn increasing efficiency and range of motion of the muscles.
+Assisted stretch therapy is a stretching technique utilized to increase your range of motion and flexibility.
+Assisted Stretch Therapy increases the length of the muscle, in turn increasing efficiency and range of motion of the muscles.

 Our Registered Massage Therapists offer a range of Massage Therapy Treatment lengths including; 30 minute Spotlight Session, 60 minute Overhaul Session, 90 minute Workover Session, and 120 minute Extended Workover Session.